MicrosoftDocs/visualstudio-docs/docs/vsto/how-to-programmatically-protect-documents-and-parts-of-documents.md

 manager: jmartens
 ms.technology: office-development
 ---
-# How to: Programmatically protect documents and parts of documents
+# Programmatically protect documents and parts of documents

  [!INCLUDE [Visual Studio](~/includes/applies-to-version/vs-windows-only.md)]
   You can add protection to Microsoft Office Word documents to prevent users from making any edits to the document.